-Personal Injury and Wrongful Death Lawyers for Lake Stevens, Washington, and All of Snohomish County
+Personal Injury and Wrongful Death Attorneys for Lake Stevens, Washington, and All of Snohomish County

 Most of the 30,000 or so people who live in Lake Stevens, Washington, known locally as “One Community Around the Lake” have been annexed into the so-called Urban Growth Area from previously autonomous neighborhoods such as North Lake, Frontier Village, Soper Hill, and Southwest so rapidly that the town’s formal population nearly quadrupled during the first decade of the 21st century.

 This rapid growth rate has been a statistical fluke, however, and the town’s pastoral charms still survive.
 The sparkling clean waters of Lake Stevens is popular for fishing, boating and swimming.
 The Pilchuck River, as well as numerous parks and hiking trails (including Centennial Trail), also serve as attractions for lovers of the outdoors.

 Disaster can strike suddenly, and its effects can be all the more devastating for having interrupted the tranquility of a seemingly idyllic small-town environment.
 For most people who suffer serious accidents, the catastrophe is multi-dimensional – physical pain and disability, the abrupt interruption of daily routines, and sudden financial difficulties can combine to form a “perfect storm” of misfortune that overwhelms the entire family.
 If death results, the grief of a sudden loss can turn a difficult experience into something nearly unbearable.
 The injustice of such a scenario can be compounded when the accident turns out to have been the result of someone else’s misconduct.